htcondor/htcondor/docs/version-history/development-release-series-89.rst

    credentials expired.
    :ticket:`7407`

--  You may now specify ports to forward into your Docker container.
-See :ref:`Docker and Networking` for details.
-   :ticket:`7322`
+-  Improved the performance of the negotiator by simplifying the definition of the *condor_startd*'s ``WithinResourceLimits`` attribute when custom resources are defined.
+   :ticket:`7323`

--  If you define a startd with different SLOT_TYPEs, you can use the SLOT_TYPE as a prefix for configuration entries.
-This can be useful to set different BASE_GROUPs for different slot types within the same startd.
+-  If you configure a *condor_startd* with different SLOT_TYPEs,
+   you can use the SLOT_TYPE as a prefix for configuration entries.
+   This can be useful to set different BASE_GROUPs for different slot types within the same *condor_startd*.
 For example, SLOT_TYPE_1.BASE_CGROUP = hi_prio
    :ticket:`7390`

--  Improved the performance of the negotiatior by simplifying the definition of the startd's WithinResourceLimits attribute when custom resources are defined.
-   :ticket:`7323`

--  Added a new knob SUBMIT_ALLOW_GETENV.
-This defaults to true.
-When set to false, a submit file with getenv = true will become an error.
-Admins may want to set this to false to prevent users from submitting jobs that depend on the local environment of the submit machine.
+-  Added a new knob ``SUBMIT_ALLOW_GETENV``.
+This defaults to ``true``.
+When set to ``false``, a submit file with `getenv = true` will become an error.
+   Administrators may want to set this to ``false`` to prevent users from submitting jobs that depend on the local environment of the submit machine.
    :ticket:`7383`

 -  *condor_submit* will no longer set the ``Owner`` attribute of jobs it submits to the name of the current user.
 It now leaves this attribute up to the *condor_schedd* to set.
-This change was made because the *condor_schedd* will reject the submission if the ``Owner`` attribute is set but does not match the name of the mapped authenticated user submitting the job, and it is difficult for *condor_submit* to know what the mapped name is when there is a mapfile configured.
+This change was made because the *condor_schedd* will reject the submission if the ``Owner`` attribute is set but does not match the name of the mapped authenticated user submitting the job, and it is difficult for *condor_submit* to know what the mapped name is when there is a map file configured.
    :ticket:`7355`

--  Added the ability to edit certain properties of a running *condor_dagman*
-   workflow: **MaxJobs**, **MaxIdle**, **MaxPreScripts**, **MaxPostScripts**.
-   A user can call *condor_qedit* to set new values in the job ad, which will then be updated in the running workflow.
-   :ticket:`7236`

--  Implemented a *dataflow* mode for jobs.
-When enabled, a job whose
-   1) pre-declared output files already exist, and 2) output files are more recent than its input files, is considered a dataflow job and gets skipped.
-This feature can be enabled by setting the ``SHADOW_SKIP_DATAFLOW_JOBS`` configuration option to True.
-   :ticket:`7231`

 -  Added ability for a *condor_startd* to log the state of Ads when shutting down using ``STARTD_PRINT_ADS_ON_SHUTDOWN`` and ``STARTD_PRINT_ADS_FILTER``.